The Complete Uk lawn glossary

 Robbie's Take

 Warm season and cool season grasses are like different sports.
 The rules and timing are completely different.
-When you understand that UK lawns are cool season grass, suddenly our different timing and approach makes sense.
+When you understand that UK lawns are cool season grass, suddenly our different approach makes sense.

 Wilt

-The visible drooping and loss of rigidity in grass blades when the plant loses more water through transpiration than it can replace through root uptake.
+Visible drooping and loss of rigidity when the plant loses more water than it can replace.
+An early warning sign of drought stress.

 Robbie's Take